© Raja Rc | Dreamstime.com

 Create healthy meal plans and discover the Superfoods that can transform your plate into a passport to better health.

 This unfortunate man was experiencing the classic signs of too much potassium in the blood.
 The body needs a delicate balance of potassium to help the heart and other muscles work properly.
 Most Americans consume too little potassium, which is mostly found in fruits and vegetables.
-Nevertheless, consuming a large amount in a relatively short period of time can lead to dangerous, and possibly deadly, changes in heart rhythm.
+Nevertheless, consuming a large amount of coconut water potassium in a relatively short period of time can lead to dangerous, and possibly deadly, changes in heart rhythm.

 In fact, high potassium (hyperkalemia) is a common cause of life-threatening heart rhythm changes, including ventricular fibrillation, an emergency condition in which the lower parts of the heart flutter rapidly instead of pumping blood.
 If extremely high potassium levels in the blood remain untreated, the heart may stop beating, causing death.